lukelin15/Power-Outage-Analysis/README.md

 We created a new boolean column to indicate missing values in our OUTAGE.DURATION column and used the Kolmogorov-Smirnov test to get a p-value of 0.00 which is lower than our significane level of 0.05.
 This means we reject the null hypothesis.
 Below we have a visualization of the two distributions and can see that distribution of TOTAL.SALES is different in both cases, and that it is likely the missingness of CUSTOMERS.AFFECTED does depend on the TOTAL.SALES column.

 <iframe src="Assets/missing2.html" width=800 height=600 frameBorder=0></iframe>
+From the graph above we can see that there tends to be a skew towards lower total sales when it comes to missingness of outage duration.